DRackSim: Simulator for Rack-scale Memory Disaggregation: DRackSim Design and Operations

-\DESIGN{} simulates both types of memory accesses from the compute nodes to remote memory pools.
-If an LLC miss refers to remote memory address space, it accesses the local-to-remote address map (discussed above) at the media controller.
-The memory access is encapsulated into a network packet containing the destination memory pool-id and its remote physical address.
+\DESIGN{} simulates both types of memory accesses from the compute nodes to remote memory pools for design space exploration.
+If an LLC miss refers to remote memory address space, it accesses the local-to-remote address map (discussed above) at the compute node's remote memory controller.
+The memory access is encapsulated into a network packet containing the destination memory pool-id and its remote physical address, as shown in Fig.\ref{7b}.
 The model uses fixed 64-byte packets for a memory request, as the payload consists of only a memory address.
-The packet is then pushed into the queue structure at the media controller's network interface after adding a delay for packetization.
-The packet transmits from compute node to the input port of the rack-switch, where transmission and propagation delays determine the entry time of the packet at the switch input port, where a processing delay is added.
-The interconnect model implements a virtual queue at switch ports to avoid head-of-line blocking, and a 2-stage switch arbitrator selects the packet for forwarding in each cycle.
-The first stage arbitrator selects one of the input ports, and the second stage selects from one of the virtual queues from the selected input port.
-The packet is added to the buffer at the destination output port after adding a switching delay and is then sent toward the network interface of the destination memory pool to simulate the remote memory access.
+The packet is then pushed into the queue structure at the controller's network interface after adding a delay for packetization.
+While the packet transmits from compute node to the switch, it incurs transmission and propagation delays based on configured bandwidths at the nodes and hop distance.
+It is then added to the switch input port queue and faces a processing delay.
+The interconnect model implements a crossbar topology that supports single-hop communication between compute and memory nodes.
+It supports virtual queues at switch ports to avoid head-of-line blocking, and a 2-stage switch arbitrator selects the packet for forwarding in each cycle.
+The first stage arbitrator selects one of the input ports, and the second stage selects from one of the virtual queues at the selected input port.
+The packet is added to the buffer at the destination output port after adding a switching delay.
+Finally, it reaches the network interface of the destination memory pool to simulate the remote memory access.
 A similar way is followed at the memory pool to send back the response to a compute node using the source address of the memory access packet.
-The response packet holds a cache line of data as a payload, and its size can be configured accordingly.
+The response packet holds a cache line of data as a payload for block accesses, and its size can be configured accordingly based on cache block size.
 Similarly, write-backs from compute nodes to remote memory also use a packet size capable of storing a cache line.